jsav0/quik/README.md

 ---

-# TODO:
+## TODO:
-- There is a lot to do.
-- add self expiry (self-destruct) option for instances (in progress)
+- add self expiry (self-destruct) option for instances (in progress, see self-destruct playbook)
 - add regions for user selection or randomization (done, but some regions are restricted, code commented out)
-- ~~when an incorrect distro-name is passed, the script should call distro_list() and exit.~~ done
-- ~~when an incorrect size-slug is passed, the script should call `list -l` and exit.~~ done

 ## PLAYBOOKS
-*DO NOT CONSIDER ANY PLAYBOOKS IN THIS REPO AS FINAL , although some probably are*
+ALL PLAYBOOKS HAVE BEEN MOVED TO: jsav0/drist-playbooks They may be coupled with quik to automate full deployments
 - playbooks for the following purposes:
 	- offensive hacking (wfnintr/darkvoid)
 	- .onion generator (wfnintr/mkonions)